 Ceramic chip antennas can offer several advantages of their own:

 - Small size and an assortment of configurations are obtainable.

 - They are not as sensitive to the proximity interference of environmental noise and components.

-- Changes to the board design or layout are more easily accommodated without a need for simulation.
+- Changes to the board design guidelines or ddr layout are more easily accommodated without a need for simulation.
 The ceramic chip antenna can be more readily tuned or even replaced.

 - Ceramic chip antennas have their disadvantages as well: